RedisLabs/redislabs-docs/content/rs/references/client_references/client_csharp.md

 ## Opening a Connection to Redis Using StackExchange.Redis

-The following code creates a connection to Redis using StackExchange.Redis in the context of a trivial console application:
+The following code creates a connection to Redis using StackExchange.Redis in the context of a console application:

 ```csharp
 using StackExchange.Redis;